Princess Isabella of Parma: Relationship with Archduchess Maria Christina

 Marie on a self-portrait from 1765.

 Her sister-in-law, Archduchess Maria Christina (known as Marie) was Isabella's best friend and only confidante in Vienna.
-Marie was the third surviving child of the imperial couple, less than five months younger than Isabella, and the favourite child of the Empress.
+Marie was the third surviving child of the imperial couple, less than five months younger than Isabella, and the Empress' favourite.
 She was intelligent and artistically inclined.
 The two quickly developed a close relationship, spending so much time together that they earned a comparison with Orpheus and Eurydice.
 Despite living in the same palace, they exchanged letters and small notes daily, which Freyermuth connects to the popularity of intimate correspondence and epistolary novels at the time.
 Two hundred pieces of correspondence by Isabella survived (those by Marie were burned after her death).

-It seems that Isabella soon became romantically and perhaps also sexually attracted to Marie.
+It seems that Isabella soon became romantically and perhaps sexually attracted to Marie.
 The latter's feelings developed more gradually and remained more reserved.
-She was recovering from her love for Louis Eugene of Württemberg, whom Maria Theresa considered inferior to an archduchess.
-Soon after Isabella's arrival, in October or November 1760, she started to playfully court Marie, writing that 'love, that cruel god, torment[ed]' her and that death would be 'surely sweet', except for not being able to love Marie anymore.
-In the beginning of their relationship, she addressed Marie formally, calling her 'my lady my dear Sister', but soon started calling her 'my dear angel', 'my most precious treasure', or 'my consolation'.
-Marie's regular nicknames were mon Alte ('my old [one]') and mon âne, mein Engerl, or Eserl (all words meaning donkey).
+She was recovering from her love for Louis Eugene of Württemberg, whom she could not marry as Maria Theresa considered him socially inferior.
+Soon after Isabella's arrival, in October or November 1760, she started to playfully court Marie, writing that “love, that cruel god, torment[ed]” her and that death “would be surely sweet”, except for not being able to love Marie anymore.
+In the beginning of their relationship, she addressed Marie formally, calling her “my lady my dear Sister”, but soon started calling her “my dear angel”, “my most precious treasure”, or “my consolation”.
+Marie's regular nicknames were mon Alte (“my old [one]”) and mon âne, mein Engerl, or Eserl (all words meaning donkey).
 She once asked Isabella to call her baadwaschl, Viennese slang for washcloth, an object with erotic connotations.
-Isabelle regularly portrayed the two of them as a heterosexual couple, for example, Marie as Eurydice and herself as Orpheus, or using the names of couples from contemporary comedies.
-She called herself the 'lover' (amant) of Mimi.
-Isabella combined the superlatives fashionable in letters between close friends with genuine signs of her obsession and adoration for Marie.
+Isabelle regularly portrayed the two of them as a heterosexual couple (for example, Marie as Eurydice and herself as Orpheus or as couples from popular contemporary comedies).
+She called herself the “lover” (amant) of Mimi.
+Isabella combined the superlatives fashionable at the time between close friends with genuine signs of her obsession and adoration for Marie.